Generating Semantic Adversarial Examples via Feature Manipulation: Framework for Generating Semantic Adversarial Example

 \subsection{Attack Demonstration}

 In this section, two types of semantic adversarial examples are demonstrated, using the vector and feature map based semantic manipulation, respectively.
-A synthetic semantic adversarial example on the handwritten digits of MNIST \cite{lecun2010mnist} is shown in Fig. 3, which is used to demonstrate that an adversarial digit image can be designed by modifying only one latent code so that the change looks like something a person would write in order to fool both a classifier and human.
+A synthetic semantic adversarial example on the handwritten digits of MNIST \cite{lecun2010mnist} is shown in Fig.\ref{fig_digit}, which is used to demonstrate that an adversarial digit image can be designed by modifying only one latent code so that the change looks like something a person would write in order to fool both a classifier and human.

-Specifically, an adversary trains a CF-VAE on a publicly-available handwritten digits dataset and applies the encoder of the CF-VAE to effectively map instance $x$ to its corresponding latent bottleneck vector $z$ composed of 20 disentangled latent codes.
-Then the adversary will choose some specific latent factor(s) from the latent code vector $z$ to conduct perturbation, which has been given semantic meanings.
-The perturbed latent vector can be reconstructed to $x'$ with the help of the decoder.
-There are 11 disentangled latent factors selected in Fig. 3 in terms of semantic meaning, e.g. f7, f9, f13, f16, f17 respectively represent the degree of horizontal stroke crook, turning angle, thickness, rotation, and horizontal scale.
+Initially, an adversary trains a CF-VAE on a publicly-available handwritten digits dataset and applies the encoder of the CF-VAE to effectively map instance $x$ to its corresponding latent bottleneck vector $z$ composed of 20 disentangled latent codes.
+Then, the procedure to link latent code with semantic meaning is conducted as follow.

+\textit{\textbf{Linking latent code with semantic meaning.} } As the latent codes learned by CF-VAE are already disentangled, we adopt a simple visualisation reconstruction to link the latent code with its underlying semantic meaning.
+In particular, we randomly select one sample from each class, and then obtain its M-dimensional disentangled latent vector via the encoder of the well trained CF-VAE.
+For each latent code, we perform T times traversals on its value v between [-B,+B] with steps 2B/T while remaining the rest fixed.
+The traversed latent vector can be reconstructed to pixel space with the help of the decoder of the well training CF-VAE.
+Then, we visualize the T reconstructions using the T traversed latent vectors, as shown in each row in Fig. 3.
+By visualizing reconstructions of the traversed code, it is possible to infer its underlying semantic meanings.
+The identified semantic meaning could also be further confirmed by conducting visualisation reconstructions of other samples from the same class.
+With the knowledge of underlying semantic meanings, the adversary may select some latent codes that represent theme-independent semantic attributes as the victim latent codes to conduct perturbation.
+The perturbed latent vector can also be reconstructed to $x'$ using the decoder.
+There are 11 disentangled latent factors selected in Fig.\ref{fig_digit} in terms of semantic meaning, e.g. f7, f9, f13, f16, f17 respectively represent the degree of horizontal stroke crook, turning angle, thickness, rotation, and horizontal scale.
 Due to the disentanglement representation, each latent factor is exclusively responsible for the variation of a unique feature in the observed data.
 The perturbation on the factor will not significantly change the perceived quality of the original instance (e.g., it would look like a natural person's handwriting) and the reconstructed $x'$ should be similar to the original instance yet mislead classifiers' decision behavior on the input.